-If a dog bites you, their owner is responsible for their actions.
+If a dog bites you, its owner is responsible for its actions.
 The owner might try to say that you provoked the animal or caused them to bite, but this is rarely the case.
 Don’t let anyone blame you or make you feel like you can’t seek financial recovery for the costs of your injuries.

 The dog’s owner might also try to settle things just between the two of you, but this is a bad idea.
 Not reporting the bite means you won’t have formal evidence of it happening.
 This leaves you vulnerable, especially if the dog’s owner cannot afford to cover the costs of your injury (which is extremely likely).